Serious Versus Deadly Snakebites

 – Get the victim to a hospital as soon as possible and in a safe manner

-Keep the numbers of the closest hospital (with a trauma unit) and ambulance service on your cell phone and call ahead to notify them of the victim’s situation.
+Keep the number of the closest hospital (with a trauma unit) and ambulance service on your cell phone and call ahead to notify them of the emergency.
 The navigational App Waze is very handy – type in ‘hospital’ or ‘doctor’ and the closest facilities will be listed immediately and with details.
 (Download the ASI Snakes app)

 – Keep the victim calm and as still as possible

-Muscle contractions speed up the movement of venom in the lymphatic system.
+Movement speeds up the spread of venom in the lymphatic system.
 Immobilise the victim, lay the victim down if possible and transport (or arrange transport) to the closest hospital.
 Elevate the affected limb slightly above heart level.

 – Remove rings and tight clothing